AI Virtual Assistants, Conversational AI and Chatbots

 Conversational AI powers chatbots.
 But not all chatbots use conversational AI.

-Data-driven and predictive (Conversational AI) chatbots are also known as a Virtual Assistant, Virtual Support Agent, Voice Assistants or Digital Assistant (Digital Worker).
+Data-driven and predictive (Conversational AI) chatbots are also known as a Virtual Assistant bot, AI Virtual Personal Assistants, Virtual Support Agent, AI Voice Assistants, AI Assistants, AI-powered Chatbot Assistants, or Digital Assistant (Digital Worker).
 Apple’s Siri and Amazon’s Alexa are examples of consumer-oriented, data-driven, predictive AI chatbots.
 They are far more advanced, capable, personalized, and sophisticated than the simple task-oriented variety, thus elevating the customer experience.

 Conversational Virtual Assistant is a contextually aware Virtual Chatbot, using natural language understanding (NLU), NLP, and ML to actually acquire new knowledge even as they operate.
 They can also utilize their predictive intelligence and analytics capabilities to personalize conversational flows and response based on user profiles or other information made available to them.
 A Chatbot AI can even remember a user’s preferences and offer solutions and recommendations, or even guess at the person’s future needs, as well as initiating conversations.